Thursday, May 23, 2013

 The kids were eager to ask him questions and Ryan was super gracious again.
 Bean wondered if he crossed any bridges.
 Tey wondered if he got cold because it was breezy.
 Meanwhile, I was chatting with Ryan's coach Adam Bleakney, who is a friend from Bean's preschool days as both our sons attended the same school.
 WCIA caught this picture of us at the time.
 Yay, a pic of me with my old school glasses on!
 Allergy season sucks, but I digress.

 Before we left, Ryan agreed to pose for a picture with Bean (the other kids were too shy).
 Bean really looks up to him and blogged about meeting him.
-When Ryan was on the radio today, Bean e-mailed in this additional questions.
+When Ryan was on the radio today, Bean e-mailed in these additional questions.
 "What do you find difficult and what do you enjoy?"
 He loved that Ryan remembered him and answered his questions on the air!

 Tomorrow Ryan pushes out again, and we plan to be up early to cheer him on as he leaves Urbana and heads east.
 This young man and all wheelchair athletes totally inspire me.
 They are great reminders to me about the importance of setting goals and not focusing on what you CAN'T do, but on what you CAN do when you set your heart on something.
 For myself and being a homeschool mom, I appreciate that message.
 Thanks, Ryan and best wishes!